|Mission status||Operational (extended)|

 - "This [experiment] has extended those boundaries by an order of magnitude.
 Quantum science has also become a new resource as real as energy and is being applied to cryptography, teleportation and quantum computing.
 This new knowledge can be instantly applied to these areas."

-Quantum entanglement has moved out of this world and into space.
+- The editors of that US publication, Science, summarized the news 17): Quantum entanglement has moved out of this world and into space.
 In a study that shows China’s growing mastery of both the quantum world and space science, a team of physicists reports that it sent eerily intertwined quantum particles from a satellite to ground stations separated by 1200 kilometers.
 Quantum physics says the quantum states of entangled objects remain linked until one of them is measured.
 That measurement instantly determines the quantum state of the other, no matter how far away—the “spooky action” at a distance that Albert Einstein was suspicious of.
 Results from China’s Micius satellite show that the effect is real at a record distance, and the achievement foreshadows other quantum experiments in space.

 • January 19, 2017: The QUESS satellite is officially operational after four months of in-orbit testing, according to CAS (Chinese Academy of Sciences) of January 18.
 The testing of the satellite, payloads and space-ground links have been completed, all systems are operating nominally.
 The research team has begun to carry out experiments and preliminary data has been obtained, said Jinwei Pan, chief scientist of the project.
 QUESS will explore "hack-proof" quantum communications by transmitting unhackable keys from space, and provide insight into the strangest phenomenon in quantum physics — quantum entanglement.
 18)